umich-hist-399/campus-histories/summaries/watermangymnasium.md

 ## It's time to work out a history of this space

-{% include figure.html class="img-center" width="31%" src="/images/waterman3.jpg" %}

 As early as 1878, University students began to express interest in having a space on campus for recreational use apart from the official varsity athletic spaces (Wear 1950).
 With the support of a number of donations and in spite of the Depression of 1893, the Waterman Gymnasium was completed 1894 for a cost of about $50,000.
 One of the most significant donations (about half of the total funds raised) came from Joshua Waterman of Detroit, the building's namesake (Wear 1950).
 Originally erected on the northeast corner of the original campus boundary, today the site is occupied by the University's Chemistry Building.

-{% include figure.html class="img-center" width="31%" src="/images/waterman2.jpg" %}
+{% include figure.html class="img-center" width="31%" src="/images/waterman1.jpg" %}

 Over the years, the facility was used for a variety of student activities such as exercise classes, class registration, a dance hall, a space for fundraising banquets and a space for barrack-like training for World War I soldiers (Angell 1909).
 With the rise of female enrollment at the University in the late ninteenth century, debates arose regarding whether or not there should be a recreational space for women to use or if men and women should be permitted to use the building simultaneously.
 Contemporary sources indicate that there was not sufficient money to build separate facilities for men and women the previous decade due to the economic downturn of 1893 which is why only one building, the Waterman Gym was built (Wear 1950).

-{% include figure.html class="img-center" width="31%" src="/images/waterman1.jpg" %}
+{% include figure.html class="img-center" width="31%" src="/images/waterman3.jpg" %}

 The debate settled years later, leading to the construction of the Barbour Gymnasium (1902).
 Seven years earlier, Barbour Gymnasium's namesake, University Regent Levi Barbour of Detroit, donated several properties in Detroit to the University ([Levi L. Barbour Papers] 1857).
 While initially intended to be used for arts education, the University administration ultimately decided to sell the properties and use the funds to construct Barbour Gym [amid growing tensions by women across the country for equal treatment](https://umich-hist-399.github.io/campus-histories/essays/state-street-suffrage).
 The University sought to take an [active, responsible role in the accomodation of female students and their experiences](https://umich-hist-399.github.io/campus-histories/essays/social-training) by establishing their first Dean of Women in 1896, Eliza Mosher and adjusting their admission policies to allow women to enroll ([Eliza Maria Mosher Papers 1846-1935]).

-{% include figure.html class="img-center" width="31%" src="/images/barbour-portrait.jpg" %}
+{% include figure.html class="img-center" width="31%" src="/images/waterman2.jpg" %}

 Constructed side by side, the Barbour Gym stood to the north of the Waterman Gym.
 Significant funding for the Barbour Gymnasium was provided by the Women’s League of the University as the new space was to be designated for women’s use ([Levi L. Barbour Papers] 1857).
 The Women's League of the University was also responsible for the construction of the Michigan League in 1921, a response to the construction of the [Michigan Union](https://umich-hist-399.github.io/campus-histories/blurbs/union), a commissary area for men only, in 1919.
 In addition to physical education, the Barbour Gymnasium was also used for social events and theater performances (Angell 1909; Wear 1950).

+{% include figure.html class="img-center" text=" Levi Barbour" width="31%" src="/images/barbour-portrait.jpg" %}

 As time went on and the University continued to expand, [particularly to the south](https://umich-hist-399.github.io/campus-histories/essays/michigan-stadium), the Waterman and Barbour Gymnasium began to be considered obsolete.
 As early at 1916, the administration and students alike began to favor recreational facilities to the south, notably Ferry Field and the Intramural Sports Building on Hoover Street, for their more updated infrastructure (Wear 1950).